-While it is possible to raise a baby without any Baby Holding Devices (other than a car seat for transportation in the car), I recognize it's not realistic or desirable for most parents.
-Instead, I recommend that parents use baby gear in moderation and with high levels of awareness and intentionality.
+While it is possible to raise a baby without any Baby Holding Devices other than a car seat for transportation in the car, I totally get it that this isn't realistic, convenient or desirable for many families.

 Why Your Baby's Posture Matters

-Babies grow and develop in the womb curled into the "fetal position" and squished into asymmetric body positions.
-Labor and delivery can result in minor muscle or skeletal trauma, resulting in asymmetric body positions.
 For these reasons and more, infants VERY frequently arrive into the world with some degree (often very subtle) of asymmetric body position, which means their left side and right sides aren't identical.
 Some research indicates that over 70% of newborns have some degree of neck or head asymmetry.
 I often refer to these asymmetric positions as a baby's "preferred position" or "womb position."

-Given adequate opportunities for active movement and interaction with their surroundings, most babies will stretch and strengthen out of these asymmetries.
-Occasionally more significant or persistent asymmetries will require short-term intervention (typically physical or occupational therapy) to stretch tight muscles and strengthen others, usually with no long-term issues for baby.
+Great news...given adequate opportunities for active movement and interaction with their surroundings, most babies will stretch and strengthen out of these asymmetries.
+Some babies will have more significant or persistent asymmetries like Torticollis of the neck but short-term intervention (typically physical or occupational therapy) can really help to stretch tight muscles and strengthen others, usually with no long-term issues for baby.

 So, two mechanisms are at play with Baby Holding Devices: reduced time to naturally stretch and strengthen out of asymmetries AND more time in asymmetric postures.
-These two mechanisms can contribute to more significant, prolonged postural asymmetries that can have long-term effects on motor development, sensory development and cognitive development.
+These two factors can contribute to more significant, prolonged postural asymmetries that can have long-term effects on motor development, sensory development and cognitive development.
 And that's really bad news!